Heavy Duty Survival Knife.

-The sheath is particularly vexing to owners.
-The first generation sheath would loosen with use.
-An upgraded model resolved that but retained the nylon web frog, which makes the 1 lb knife flop about when carried on the belt.
-Its lack of rigidity prevents a one hand draw.
+The original BK-2 sheath loosened with use.
+An upgraded model resolved that but retained the nylon web frog, which permits the 1 lb knife flop about when carried on a belt.
+Its lack of rigidity also precludes a one hand draw.
 To fix, separate the carrier and sheath by unscrewing four connecting bolts.
 Crimp the three connecting rivets with pliers to detach the frog from the carrier.
 The carrier's three holes align with large Tek-Lok belt clips (pictured earlier), delivering a smooth one hand draw, comfortable vertical or horizontal (scout) belt carry and MOLLE compatibility.
 Some owners find the sheath initially dulls the blade; sharpening the knife a few times or expanding the blade channel with a diamond file usually resolves the issue.
 The smoother draw provided by the Tek-Lok also prevents the blade's edge contacting the sheath.

 Ethan Becker named the BK-2 the 'Campanion' but 'Survivor' would have been just as fitting.
 It has been in production since the mid 1980's and proven itself in extreme survival conditions.
 It simply refuses to break.
 When manufacture switched from Camillus to Ka-Bar the 1095 Cro-Van (Sharon Steel 0170-06) received an upgraded heat treatment and even greater strength.
 The difference between 1095 and 1095 Cro-Van is in tensile strength rather than edge retention.